PouryaTak/pv-carousel/README.md

           $autoPlay: true,
           // adds a pause to arrow btn functionality
           $btnClickPause: false,
-          // adding Onclick event to slide cards, to make them switch
+          // enabling onclick for items to give that item .active class ( make the slider move )
           $clickable: false,
       };